Kitware/CMake/Help/command/if.rst

 above-documented condition syntax accepts ``<variable|string>``:

-* The left hand argument to `MATCHES`_ is first checked to see if it is a defined variable, if so the variable's value is used, otherwise the original value is used.
+* The left hand argument to `MATCHES`_ is first checked to see if it is a defined variable.
+If so, the variable's value is used, otherwise the original value is used.

 * If the left hand argument to `MATCHES`_ is missing it returns false